AdaGold/task-list-front-end/project-docs/wave-01.md

-# Wave 01: Rending `Task` and `TaskList`
+# Wave 01: Setup, Components, and Props

-In this wave, fulfill the following requirements:
+In this wave, we will complete the `TaskList` and `Task` components to render a list of tasks:

 ## `App`
 The `App` component holds the list of task objects in `TASKS`.